 HELP!
 I Have a VIPKID Unit Assessment!

 Teacher Sydney here!
 This is a repost of a massive thread from the VIPKid Teacher Q & A Facebook group that addresses how I personally teach Unit Assessments and how you can expect to generally go about them too!
 Remember, this is just how I do things.
 You can also check out VIPKID’s “Unit Assessments - Support Page” in your teacher portal.
 Find what works for you!
 Some content has been edited for grammar/clarity.
-Enjoy, and happy teaching!
+Enjoy!

 Recognizing Unit assessments